user00000001/tesrasdk-ts/docs/en/asset.md

 This method will check the password and the private key, an error will be thrown if they are not match.

 ````
-import { Account } from 'tesra-ts-sdk'
+import { Account } from 'tesrasdk-ts'
 //@param label {srint} Name of the account
 //@param encryptedPrivateKey {PrivateKey} The encrypted private key
 //@param password {string} The password used to decrypt private key